Nitinsoni03062024/Nitin.soni/_posts/2014-3-3-Hello-World.md

 # Marge ?

-We can't marge brachges of diffrence repository, and we can marg branch to another branch for copy the code,
+We can't marge brachges of diffrence repository, and we can marg branch to another branch for copy the code, if any emplooye saying that, i want to wright the code in saprate, then i am creating saprate branch for user,

+**Note**

+We can't merge branches to diffrent branch, because data can conflit,

 - git merge <branch name> ( from this command we can merge brach to another branch)
 - git log ( we can verify git log)
+- git merge branch1 ( we can marge branch for copy the codegit )
+- git branch